HalbFettKaese/apollonian-circles/README.md

 This means that all of the pain that comes with applying the quadratic formula wasn't necessary after all.
 You simply need to start with four mutually tangent circles, declare three of them to be the "original" circles with bends $b_1, b_2, b_3$ while the remaining one is just one of the two circles neighboring them with bend $b_4$, and the equation above gives the easy to compute formula for a unique next circle that is tangent to the first three but distinct from the fourth: $b_4'=2(b_1+b_2+b_3)-b_4$.

 Note that the particular choice of which of the four starting circles to pick as the outsider to reflect over the other three circles was mostly arbitrary.
-You could have picked any one of the four circles to reflect over the others, and each would have given a different new circle that is tangent to three of the four original circles.
-It is only after starting to iterate this process that you need to be slightly careful about which choice to make: One of the four choices of which circle to replace just un-does the previous move that added the exact circle that the current move would be removing, and would get you back to a state that you previously explored.
-So an algorithm should always remember which circle was last added to any group of four, and make sure to only make moves that would replace one of the older three with yet another new circle.
+You could have picked any one of the four circles to reflect over the others, and each would have given a different new circle that is tangent to the other three of the four original circles.

+It is only after starting to iterate this process that you need to be slightly careful about which choice to make: For one of the four circles, replacing it with a "new" circle just undoes the previous move that added the exact circle that the current move would be removing, and would get you back to a state that you previously explored.
+So an algorithm should always remember which circle is the newest within any group of four, and make sure to only make moves that would replace one of the older three with yet another new circle.

 As such, an algorithm for generating more circle bends connecting to the previous ones may look like this:
 ```js